the sailing area

 Between the Turkish west coast and Crete there is one of the most beautiful sailing areas of the world.
 Lots of small islands provide with secure harbours and scenic bays to anchor.
 The area is relatively wind proof and the sea is usually crystal clear.
 Even in pre or after season the temperatures are quite pleasant.

-That also shows this nice video we recorded close to Astiplaia.
-With little luck one doesn't have to sail alone.
+That also shows this nice video we recorded close to Astipalia.

 Start your sailing trip from our base at Rhodes.
-Every night you can stay in another charming harbour or head for lonely bays.
-Comfortable day trips of about 12 to 30 sea miles from island to island or more challenging sportive routes can be optionally combined.
+Every night you can stay in charming harbours or head for lonely bays.
+You can choose relaxing day trips of about 12 to 30 sea miles from island to island or more challenging sportive routes.

 In this sailing area you should be particularly cautious too.
-The word ‘Meltemi’ derives from the Turkish language and means breeze or soft wind, but it is also possible, that in longer periods the sea between the islands can be fairly rough.
+The word ‘Meltemi’ derives from the Turkish language and means breeze or soft wind, but sometimes happens that in longer periods the sea between the islands can be fairly rough.
 Sometimes it may be quite turbulent and definitely you have to expect awkward down gusts.
-In any case the weather forecast has to be checked!
+In any case check the weather forecast!
 Planning your trip you should consider that in summer months the ‘Meltemi’ blows relatively constant from NW/W.

 Having about 300 days of sun a year Rhodes in the Greek Aegean belongs to the sunniest islands in the Mediterranean Sea.
 The weather provides different impressions any season.
 From April to October the ‘Meltemi’ is the prevailing wind in the Aegean and dominates sailing conditions.